 What Modern Email Defense Looks Like

-A modern cybersecurity system uses behavioral signals to evaluate risk.
-These signals come from everyday communication activity—who sends messages, who receives them, what times they’re sent, and what types of content they include.
-When a system understands these patterns, it can detect changes that may indicate a threat.
+Modern cybersecurity solutions for government agencies use behavioral signals to evaluate risk — signals drawn from everyday communication activity, including who sends messages, who receives them, what times they're sent, and what content they include.
+When a system understands these patterns, it can detect changes that indicate a threat without relying on known signatures or predefined rules.

-Modern systems that support this approach often include the following capabilities:
+Modern systems that support this approach include:

 Continuous analysis of email metadata and message content to learn typical communication patterns